shaikjamalvali/WEATHER-FORECASTING/README.md

 With [The Weather Forecasting](https://the-weather-forecasting.netlify.app) user can search locations by city name and observe the weather for the next 5-6 days and 3 hour interval.
 <br />
-The app is developed using React.js and material-UI.
+The app/website is developed using React.js and material-UI.

 <br/>

 ## 💻 Live Demo:
+// here you can just use the website directly by below link

 https://the-weather-forecasting.netlify.app